McKinsey & Company: Consulting services

 McKinsey & Company provides strategy and management consulting services, such as providing advice on an acquisition, developing a plan to restructure a sales force, creating a new business strategy or providing advice on downsizing, according to the 2013 book, The Firm.
 The 1999 book, The McKinsey Way said that McKinsey consultants designed and implemented studies to evaluate management decisions using data and interviews to test hypotheses. which were then presented to senior management, typically in a PowerPoint presentation and a booklet.

 McKinsey & Company has traditionally charged approximately 25 percent more than competing firms.
 Its invoices traditionally contain only a single line.
 A typical McKinsey engagement (called a "study") can last between two and twelve months and involves three to six McKinsey consultants.
 An engagement is usually managed by a generalist that covers the region the client's headquarters are located in and specialists that have either an industry or functional expertise.
 Unlike some competing consulting firms, McKinsey does not hold a policy against working for multiple competing companies (although individual consultants are barred from doing so).

 Recruiting

 McKinsey & Company was the first management consultancy to hire recent graduates instead of experienced business managers, when it started doing so in 1953.
 According to a 1997 article in The Observer, McKinsey recruited recent graduates and "imbue[d] them with a religious conviction" in the firm, then cull[ed] through them with its "up-or-out" policy.
 The "up or out" policy, which was established in 1951, meant that consultants that were not being promoted within the firm were asked to leave.
 By 1997, about one-fifth of McKinsey's consultants departed under the up or out policy each year.
-McKinsey's practice of hiring recent graduates and the "up-or-out" philosophy, were originally based on Marvin Bower's experiences at the law firm Jones Day in the 1930s, as well as the "Cravath system" used at the law firm Cravath, Swaine and Moore.
+McKinsey's practice of hiring recent graduates and the "up-or-out" philosophy were originally based on Marvin Bower's experiences at the law firm Jones Day in the 1930s, as well as the "Cravath system" used at the law firm Cravath, Swaine and Moore.

-In recent years, it has consistently been recognized by Vault as the most prestigious consulting firm employer in the world.
+In the early 21st century, it has consistently been recognized by Vault as the most prestigious consulting firm employer in the world.
 In 2018, 800,000 candidates applied for 8,000 jobs.
 While many recruits have MBAs, by 2009, less than half of the firm's recruits were business majors; by 1999, recruits had advanced degrees in science, medicine, engineering or law.